 Each film is different.
 In some cases, students may find that their material warrants a longer film.
 The thesis committee will explore this possibility with the student, and make their suggestion for the length the film should be at final thesis review.
 After a successful thesis review, students are free to expand or truncate their films for film festival submission or distribution.

-Each year, under the advisement of our cinematography and sound faculty, we reassess our camera package offerings, and make purchasing decisions accordingly.
-At least half of the camera packages we have are replaced each year, and we currently have a package to student ratio of 3:1.
-For more details on our inventory, please see the equipment page.
+With the advisement of our cinematography and sound faculty, we regularly reassess our equipment offerings, and make purchase decisions accordingly.
+We currently have a student to camera ratio of 2:1.
+For more details on our inventory, please see the Facilities page.

-For more details on our current system configuration, please see the facilities page or contact Kristian Gonzalez kristian (at) mfasocdoc.com.
+For more details on our current system configuration, please see the facilities page or contact us.

-Our department space, edit suites and equipment are available to our students free of charge throughout the summer, and staff are on hand to help with any technical issues that may arise.
+Our department space, edit suites and equipment are available to our students free of charge throughout the summer, and staff are on hand to help with any technical or creative issues that may arise.
 We do not hold classes during the summer, as most students choose to do the majority of shooting on the thesis film in the summer between the first and second years.
-Additionally, we allow graduated students free access to the department between the end of their final semester and the Fall Film Festival so that they can do necessary finishing on their thesis films.
+Additionally, we allow graduated students free access to the department between the end of their final semester and the September Thesis Showcase so that they can do necessary finishing on their thesis films.

 We’re interested in people from varied life backgrounds who are driven to find and tell unique stories.
 Accordingly, we pay the most attention to the film treatment and the visual submission portion of the application when assessing potential students.